dahimbis/Hiya-Voice-Concierge/README.md

 # Hiya Voice Concierge

 In today’s fast-paced world, people often struggle to manage their schedules, meetings, and travel plans while juggling work and personal life.
-Most voice assistants only provide surface-level help — they can answer questions but rarely take meaningful action.
+Most voice assistants only provide surface-level help, they can answer questions but rarely take meaningful action.

 **Hiya Voice Concierge** was designed to change that.